ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

 }
 ```

-The element visibility trigger can be configured for any AMP element or a
+The element visibility trigger can be configured for any element or a
 document root using [`selector`](#element-selector).
 The trigger will fire when
 the specified element matches the visibility parameters that can be customized
 using the `visibilitySpec`.